qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_solving_compilation.rst

 *local* means that the file is in a local directory and will be included using #include "...".

-When specified as a child of the :ref:`typesystem` node, the include directives are added to the module source file which contains the type converter and registration code.
+When specified as a child of the :ref:`typesystem_details` node, the include directives are added to the module source file which contains the type converter and registration code.
 It can be used to specify additional includes required for the converter code snippets.